SAP/ai-sdk-java/README.md

 ### What You'll Build

-In this quickstart, you'll build a simple Java application that uses the OpenAI GPT-3.5 Turbo model for chat completion.
+In this quickstart, you'll build a simple Spring Boot application that uses the OpenAI GPT-3.5 Turbo model for chat completion.

 The application will send a prompt to the AI model and display the generated response.